djlucas/LFS-Pacman/README.txt

 #RemoteFileSigLevel = Optional

 # NOTE: You must run `pacman-key --init` before first using pacman; the local
-# keyring can then be populated with the keys of all official Arch Linux
+# keyring can then be populated with the keys of all official packagers.
-# packagers with `pacman-key --populate archlinux`.

 #
 # REPOSITORIES